CBD is a wildly popular lifestyle addition that can be taken in a variety of ways – but does this amazing compound show up on a drug test?

 3. CBD Vape Juice Drug Test: The Bottom Line

 In the end, there’s nothing different about vaping CBD and ingesting it any other way when it comes to drug testing.
-The fact remains that no drug testing companies test for CBD, and the amount of full-spectrum CBD you’d have to consume to have more than 50 micrograms of THC in your system is astronomical.
-Even if you did nothing but consume full-spectrum CBD all day for a week, it’s highly unlikely you’d reach that 50 microgram THC testing threshold.
+The fact remains that many drug-testing companies don’t actually test for CBD, and the amount of full-spectrum CBD you’d have to consume to have more than 50 micrograms of THC in your system is a number that would be very difficult to reach.
+Even if you did nothing but consume full-spectrum CBD all day for a week, it’s unlikely you’d reach that 50 microgram THC testing threshold.

 Does CBDfx Contain THC?

-Like most reputable CBD companies, our team here at CBDfx has chosen to offer full-spectrum CBD products among our offerings.
-Full-spectrum CBD’s potentially increased quality compared to isolate CBD is just too great to be ignored, and it’s our central mission to offer the highest-quality CBD products to our customers without taking any shortcuts.
+Like most reputable CBD companies, our team here at CBDfx has chosen to offer full-spectrum CBD products within our collection.
+Full-spectrum CBD’s potential to have increased quality compared to isolate CBD is just too great to be ignored, and it’s our central mission to offer the highest-quality CBD products to our customers without taking any shortcuts.

 Therefore, it can’t be denied that products from CBDfx contain trace amounts of THC.
-As we’ve covered, however, this THC content is so small that it can largely be ignored.
-Whether you’re worried about feeling the adverse psychological effects of THC or the potential of THC to show up on a drug test, you have no reason to be concerned when you use CBDfx products.
+As we’ve covered, however, this THC content is so small that its unlikely to trigger a false positive.
+Whether you’re worried about feeling the adverse psychological effects of THC or the potential of THC to show up on a drug test, you have little reason to be concerned when you use CBDfx products.

 1. CBDfx THC Content Details

 Here at CBDfx, we guarantee that our products will always contain less than 0.3 percent THC.
-Therefore, you can rest assured that our tinctures, edibles, vape juices, and other CBD-rich offerings fully comply with the law and contain THC levels so low that they will likely not show up on a drug test.
-However, the minimal THC content in our CBD products ensures that you will be able to enjoy a fuller entourage effect whenever you use CBDfx full-spectrum CBD.
+Therefore, you can rest assured that our tinctures, edibles, vape juices, and other CBD-infused offerings fully comply with the law and contain THC levels so low that they will likely not show up on a drug test.

 2. CBDfx Lab Results